liferay/liferay-docs/develop/tutorials/articles/web-applications/language-settings.markdown

 English) as a funny practical joke.
 Just don't tell anyone that you got the idea here.

-Here's what the relevant language properties file look like for a language that should be displayed from right to left:
+Here's what the relevant language properties look like for a language that should be displayed from right to left:

     lang.dir=rtl
     lang.line.begin=right
     lang.line.end=left

-These customizations can help transform Liferay's UI into a user-friendly environment no matter where your users are from.
+With these customizations yo can transform Liferay's UI into a user-friendly environment no matter where your users are from.